 A British first edition/first impression of Raymond Chandler's The Little Sister.
 Published in hardback by Hamish Hamilton, strictly speaking its issue date of 1949 should disqualify it from inclusion in Beautiful British Book Jackets of the 1950s and 1960s; but I've made exceptions before, and its wrapper, by Cecil Walter Bacon, is too good not to include, especially as it makes a nice companion to the two other CWB jackets on the page.

-The fifth of Chandler's Philip Marlowe novels, The Little Sister is quite a valuable book in British first, especially in its original dust jacket, even a somewhat chipped and worn one as here.
+The fifth of Chandler's Philip Marlowe novels, The Little Sister is quite a valuable book in British first (the true first of the book, as it preceded the American first by three months), especially in its original dust jacket, even a somewhat chipped and worn one as here.
 When I spied this copy on the shelves of the bijou book stall in the flea market, I couldn't quite credit what I was seeing, but on closer inspection I realised it was indeed a British 1st/1st, and with a ludicrously low price pencilled on its front free endpaper.
 I've come across some real bargains in my time collecting books, but this is by far my biggest find: the closest comparable copy I can see online is listed at £375 – rather more than the £3 I paid.

 The other two books from this haul aren't in quite the same league as the Chandler, but they are both pretty scarce and fairly valuable.
 Probably scarcest of the two, at least in first edition, is this one: